 This trope, in conjunction with New Media Are Evil, has been cited (especially by the "old media") as a major reason for the declining quality of news coverage in the Turn of the Millennium and beyond.
-The thesis is that, before the rise of the internet and cable news, there were only a few mass-market media outlets that had to moderate their reporting and editorials in order to avoid alienating large sections of the populace and going out of business.
+The thesis is that, before the rise of the internet and cable news, most places had only a few mass-market newspapers and TV stations that had to moderate their reporting and editorials in order to avoid alienating large sections of the populace and going out of business.
+Anybody looking for more partisan journalism had to either turn to magazines like The Atlantic and National Review (which still tended more towards the "establishment" wings of their respective political viewpoints), or do some serious digging.
 Today, on the other hand, it is possible to get several news sources that conform to a strictly ideological point of view, while lambasting more moderate sources as biased.
-Both the Fox News Channel and MSNBC explicitly style themselves as, respectively, the "honest" alternatives to the "biased" Mainstream Media (from conservative and liberal perspectives, respectively), while there exist countless blogs and news websites that do the same (and often take their biases to far greater extremes than the cable news networks).
+The Fox News Channel, MSNBC, and Russia Today all explicitly style themselves as the "honest" alternatives to a "biased" Mainstream Media (from conservative, liberal, and pro-Russian perspectives, respectively), while there exist countless blogs and news websites that do the same, and often take their biases to far greater extremes than the cable news networks.

 VeggieTales is a Christian Moral Substitute to (often Merchandise-Driven) Saturday morning cartoons.
 Unlike most examples here (and indeed, contrary to the expectations of those who haven't watched it), it's actually high quality for its genre and is often enjoyed beyond the Animation Age Ghetto and even beyond its Christian target audience (to wit, the jokes are actually funny and the references are actually clever, and it's wholly independent of the show's religious angle), in addition to having pioneered the use of 3D in children's animation.
 Just goes to show that Tropes Are Not Bad.